Sskitz/Omegle-Ip-Grabber/README.md

 find the console tab and paste the script into the console and hit enter

 step 5
-the console will spit back nothing that is good but do not close the inspect element
+the console will spit back nothing.  that is good but do not close the inspect element
 ![Screenshot 2020-08-13 at 9 26 26 PM](https://user-images.githubusercontent.com/67981768/90213836-a8d68a80-ddab-11ea-9647-42dd3789579b.png)